bramley/phplist-plugin-rssfeed/README.md

 ## Version history ##

     version     Description
-    2.2.0+20151121  Support for View in Browser plugin, reposition RSS tab 2.1.2+20151014  GitHub #8, #9, #10
+    2.2.1+20151124  Use description element as content for an RSS feed 2.2.0+20151121  Support for View in Browser plugin, reposition RSS tab 2.1.2+20151014  GitHub #8, #9, #10
     2.1.1+20150828  Update to dependencies